 Delivery with Water Tanker

 Many cities with dense populations lack adequate fresh water because municipalities which should be supplying them are failing due to decaying infrastructure and rising population.
-For such instances, Hidaya has started delivering water to the masses via a water tanker which is filled with fresh water from our own wells.
-If not for this service, the people would literally be fighting with each other over scarce water sources.
-Hidaya fills 1,200 gallon tankers from our wells 3 times a day and delivers them to the people of the city.
-It costs just $15to fill and deliver water for each round from a water tanker.
+For such instances, Hidaya has started delivering water to the masses free-of-charge via water tankers which are filled with fresh water from our own wells.
+Currently, we have 3 water tankers in operation making deliveries throughout small cities 5 times a day, 6 days a week so that people in that locality will not have to fight with each other over scarce water sources.
+It costs just $10per round for a 1,200 gallon tanker to give water to hundreds of people.

 Hidaya Foundation was awarded Sitara-i-Eisaar (Star of Sacrifice) by the Government of Pakistan, in recognition of the results-oriented relief efforts during the 2005 earthquake in Pakistan.